 Hence, we use an aggregated wind turbine to represent its dynamics, which is connected to the high-voltage grid via two series step-up transformers.
-The GFM converter is usually an energy storage system, which on the one hand, can be used to compensate the fluctuation of wind power, and on the other hand, enhances the power grid strength.
+The GFM converter is often an energy storage system, which on the one hand, can be used to compensate the fluctuation of wind power, and on the other hand, enhances the power grid strength.
 This setting has been widely accepted in industry and aligned with many on-going real-world GFM demonstration projects.
 The GFM converter is also connected to the high-voltage grid via two series step-up transformers.
-Let $Y_{\rm local}$ ($Z_{\rm local}$) be the per-unit susceptance (reactance) between the internal voltage of the GFM converter and Node~$i$ (see Fig.~\ref{Fig_wind_farm_GFM}), which can include the converter's internal impedance.
-Here the per-unit calculation is based on the GFM converter's capacity so that $Y_{\rm local}$ ($Z_{\rm local}$) remains the same in different (capacity) wind farms.
+Let $Y_{\rm local}$ ($Z_{\rm local}$) be the per-unit susceptance (reactance) between the internal voltage of the GFM converter and Node~$i$ (see Fig.~\ref{Fig_wind_farm_GFM}), which includes the converter's equivalent internal inductor (to approximate ${\bf Z}(s)$ at a certain frequency) and the equivalent inductor of transformers.
+Here the per-unit calculation of $Y_{\rm local}$ ($Z_{\rm local}$) is based on the GFM converter's capacity so that $Y_{\rm local}$ ($Z_{\rm local}$) remains the same in different wind farms.